By Cat Hellisen

 I fully, 100%, loudly recommend this book for any and all fairytale lovers looking for a grim edge to their retellings.

-Also the design is simply lovely:
+The design is simply lovely: